bcnmy/wallet-integrations/gnosis/README.md

 2. Add `MNEMONIC , INFURA_TOKEN , privateKey` in .env.

+<h5>abi.js Changes </h5>

+1. Gnosis's `ProxyFactory` , `GnosisSafe` abi is already added. `ProxyFactory` is used to create the Proxy contract (GnosisSafe). `GnosisSafe` is the Proxy contract unique for each user.

+2. Replace `erc20Token` abi as per your ERC20 token address

 <h5>index.js Changes </h5>

 1. Replace `providerUrl` as per the network your are using.